El-Rufai dumps APC for SDP - TheCitizen - It's all about you

-Former Kaduna State Governor and founding member of the All Progressives Congress (APC), Nasir El-Rufai, has dumped the ruling party for the Social Democratic Party (SDP).
+Former Kaduna State Governor and founding member of the All Progressives Congress, Nasir El-Rufai, has dumped the ruling party for the Social Democratic Party.

 The prominent politician cited a growing misalignment between his personal values and the current direction of the APC as the primary reason for his decision.